 Charter Vision, Values, Commitments & Actions

-By demonstrating leadership and working together, we will rebuild Canterbury safely and create a legacy to be proud of.
+By demonstrating leadership and working together, we will build Canterbury safely and create a legacy to be proud of.

 The earthquakes reminded us that the most important thing is people.
-The Canterbury Rebuild Safety Charter puts people first.
-It is our commitment to do all we can to ensure the rebuild is safe.
+The Canterbury Safety Charter puts people first.
+It is our commitment to do all we can to ensure we build Canterbury safely.

 It’s up to all of us to watch out for each other.
-Together, we will rebuild Canterbury safely.
+Together, we will build Canterbury safely.

 1. We Care For People